subjectsplus/SubjectsPlus/readme.txt

 4. In the Control Panel, visit admin > config site and see if anything needs tweaking.
 For instance, there is now an enlarged set of info about staff users; you might want to cut it back and/or decide which fields are required.

 5. Everything went okay?
 Hooray!
 Now make sure these folder permissions are okay.
-(The first two probably were or else the installer would have conked out.)
+(The first two probably were OK or else the installer would have conked out.)

 /control/includes/config-default.php     --- readable by php to make config.php